IOTA-Code/IOTA-GFT/README.md

 ----------------------------
 The IOTA-GFT project (IOTA GPS Flash Timer) implements a GPS based solution for adding UTC timestamps to sequential image captures (e.g. video).
 The project includes both an IOTA-GFT hardware device and various software components for the computer used to capture the video data.

 The IOTA-GFT device connects to the video recording computer and drives an LED which is attached to the front of the optics.
-The IOTA-GFT software on the recording computer controls the LED flash sequence from the device.
-The recording computer software also logs the timing information from the GPS receiver in the IOTA-GFT device.
-After recording a video sequence, IOTA-GFT software analyzes the video and timing log to determine the times for each video frame.
+The IOTA-GFT software on the recording computer controls the LED flash sequence from the device and logs the timing information from the IOTA-GFT device.
+After recording a video sequence, this recording computer IOTA-GFT software analyzes the video and timing log to determine the times for each video frame.

 This repository includes the following components:
 - IOTA-GFT Device
     - Device Firmware
     - IOTA-GFT Shield PCB design
     - LED bracket components
-- Recording computer software
+- Recording computer software ( *** NOT YET ADDED TO THIS REPO ! )
     - ASCOM Driver for the IOTA-GFT device
     - FileStamper utility for inserting timestamps
 - Documentation
-    - Usage Guide(s)
+    - Usage Guide(s) - also TBD !

 ## Licensing
 ------------